Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Questions.md

 to prevent data lost, downtime and recovery time

 12.)
-What are some guidelines around dealing with private customer information?
+What are some guidelines around dealing with private customer information? keep it safe, and do not use it without their explicit information

 13.)
-Why must IT professionals be aware of cyber law?
+Why must IT professionals be aware of cyber law? so that they are able to comply with local regulations and to not break the law and recognize when it is being broken

 14.)
-What are two data types that are important to someone conducting a forensics study on computers?
+What are two data types that are important to someone conducting a forensics study on computers? volatile and nonvolatile

 15.)
 Name 4 things you should document as a first responder to suspected illegal activity on a computer. the location of the computer, the reason you are accessing the computer, the

 16.)
 What is Chain of Custody and why is it important?
-information about how data is stored, by who, if it has been change, and what the change is
+information about how data is stored, by who, if it has been change, and what the change is, peripherals, network connections, and the evidence of illegal material or actions

 17.)
-What are the differences between Level one and Level two technicians’ responsibilities?
+What are the differences between Level one and Level two technicians’ responsibilities? level one : deals with ticket documentation, simple problems, and basic troubleshooting level two : escalation of problems, complex troubleshooting, and hardware handling

 18.)
 What is a script and how can it help you as a technician? a file that contains a list of commands that can be run manually or automatically